FabianVarela/crud_todo_app/README.md

 ![Coverage](./coverage_badge.svg?sanitize=true)

-Create a To-do List Flutter app managing CRUD with Firebase, using RiverPod as state management and dependency injection
+Create a To-do List Flutter app managing CRUD with Firebase, using RiverPod as state management and dependency injection.

+Actually the project has been implemented with **Navigator 2.0**.

 ### Getting Started (Firebase)
 * To execute the app, you have to Firebase Project already created.